 Contact us if you need this publication in another format.

-It finds that few victims are offered the opportunity to make a VPS, and there has been little change over the last four years.
-Most victims who make a VPS, however, feel that it has been taken into account by the Criminal Justice System.
-There also remains variation in terms of the offer of VPSs across demographic groups and by offence characteristics.
+It finds that few victims report that they are offered the opportunity to make a VPS by police, and this has remained consistent since the question was first introduced to the Crime Survey for England and Wales.
+For the year ending March 2018, in over half of incidents where victims were given the opportunity to make a VPS, victims decided to do so.
+Of those who did make a VPS, the majority felt it had been taken into account by the Criminal Justice System.
+The review also identifies variation in terms of the offer of a VPS across demographic groups and by offence characteristics.